21 Surprising Ways to Cut Down Indoor Air Pollution

 Declutter the right way

 Do this regularly: Throw out or give away coats and other clothing you haven’t used in the past year.
 Put sports equipment in the garage or basement where it belongs.
 Slip shoes into hanging shoe bags.
-When you finish, you should be able to see all your closets’ floors and back walls.
+When you finish, you should be able to see all your closet floors and back walls.
+“Minimizing clutter is a great way to improve air quality because it allows you to see dust and other contaminants that might be invisible,” says Dr. Khatri.
 Now give everything a good vacuum and you’ll have significantly reduced the amount of dust in your house and cut down on your indoor air pollution.
+Here are other smart ways to dust-proof your home.

 Use doormats with synthetic fibers

 Doormats made of natural fibers such as wicker can break down and become food for mites, mold, and fungus that then get tracked into your home with every new guest.
-Wash all mats weekly.
+Wash all mats weekly with a safe detergent, says Dr. Khatri.
+Here are some cleaning agents the American Lung Association recommends.

 Leave shoes by the door